trchopan/chop.dev/content/posts/developing-a-roadmap-for-implementing-local-language-models/developing-a-roadmap-for-implementing-local-language-models.md

 - Formatted output (JSON, Python REPL, etc.)
 - Code Generation

 At this step, we also interest in the strength and weakness of each models for a given domain like:

 - Multiple languages
 - General knowledge like Math, Science, Law, etc.
 - Logical thinking and Reasoning

+To streamline the automation process and effectively utilize multiple Language Models (LLMs), we will implement MLOps practices.

 ## 3- Build application